svm-zhang/AGOUTI/README.md

 ## Break-and-Continue

 AGOUTI is built with a couple of modules.
 The output of current module will be taken as the input as the next module.
 Given the same input, modules such as extracting joining-pairs from BAM file, spits out the same intermediate results.
-AGOUTI therefore tries to save some running time by skipping some steps if they were finished successfully from previous runs.
-To use this feature, simply run AGOUTI the second time with the same output prefix as the previous run.
-In some cases you want to have a fresh start, simply use `-overwrite` to overwrite all results generated previously, or gives a new prefix.
+AGOUTI therefore tries to save some running time by skipping such steps if they were finished successfully from previous runs.
+To use this feature, simply run AGOUTI the second time with the same output directory and output prefix as the previous run.
+If you desire a fresh start, simply use `-overwrite` to overwrite all results generated previously, or gives a new prefix.

 ## Graph Visualization